gchikovanii/PaymentCardApp/README.md

 # PaymentCardApp
-This is a payemnt card Application.
+This is a payemnt card web Application.
 Adds a card into database!
+Updates card information!
-Updates and Deletes Card!
+Deletes card!
-Writed on (Asp.net core , Angular and Mssql)
+Chek's which type of card is it (ex Visa, Mastercard) and etc...